- Click here for a Support FAQ relating to Business Customers

 How are banks supporting customers?

 Our retail banks (AIB, Bank of Ireland, KBC, Permanent tsb and Ulster Bank), non-bank mortgage lenders (Finance Ireland and Dilosk/ICS Mortgages) and credit servicing firms (Investec Private Finance Ireland Ltd, Lapithus, Link Group, Mars Capital, Pepper and Start) have put in place measures to help personal customers and businesses including not-for-profit businesses/organisations (retail banks only).

 - A payment break for up to three months is available to both personal and business customers.
 This can be followed by ongoing reviews depending on the scale and extent of the situation

-- Court proceedings are being deferred for up to six months from mid-March 2020
+- Court repossession proceedings are being deferred for up to six months from mid-March 2020

 - Various working capital facilities and supply-chain supports are available to businesses

 Mortgages (for private dwellings and buy-to-lets), Personal Loans and Business Loans may be frozen for up to three months, to be followed by ongoing reviews depending on the scale and extent of the situation.